 All hiring paperwork through the online onboarding system and Banner entry will be initiated and entered by Central HR.

-All search materials, including Interview Notes, Hiring Matrix, Confidentiality Forms, Search Completion Form, and Reference Checks must be submitted to the Talent Acquisition team at email@example.com for appropriate record-keeping.
-Acceptable file formats include PDF and Word files.
+*NOTE: Please note that when sending recruitment search materials to the Talent Acquisition team, acceptable file formats include PDF and Word files.
 Please limit the number of attachments to ten (10).
 It is recommended that departments combine similar search materials into one file.

 Example: Combine all Confidentiality Forms into one PDF file and save it as "Confidentiality Forms."